zawadz88/AnalyticsEventGenerator/README.md

 an event to Google Analytics or other system.
 The events are generated from YAML configuration files and are Kotlin data classes with support for Kotlin Multiplatform.

+Supported Kotlin Multiplatform targets are: Android, Apple (iOS, WatchOS, etc.), JVM and JavaScript.

 # TODOs

 - add proper unit tests for plugin, especially code generation
+- set up Koin instead of Service Locator pattern in the sample apps
 - move published samples to a separate repository
 - republish Github Packages
+- configure native iOS app sample to take distributed shared library from private Cocoapods specs
+- add MIT license
 - make Github repo public
-- configure native iOS app sample to take distributed shared library from private Cocoapods specs
 - add info in README how to run locally, what to install, which commands to execute etc.
 - for native samples how to setup, update for local dependencies instead of remote, install dependencies etc.
 - GithubActions/CI support